A computer the size of a credit card? It is not just a possibility, it is something that is already out there, and it is called Raspberry Pi!

 - OpenELEC will now install, which gives you full Kodi access on your Raspberry Pi Zero, 1, 2, or 3.

 - After Kodi launches, make sure to protect your streaming data so your ISP doesn’t sell it.

 Needless to say, the RPi became popular with anyone who is a fan of learning more of what is happening behind the scenes, and in spite of its slower performances (when compared to modern-day laptopos or even desktop computers), it spread throughout the world of tech enthusiasts like wildfire.

 Raspberry Pi Hardware Overview

-The Raspberry Pi is also partially open hardware, with the exception of its primary chip.
+The R Pi is also partially open hardware, with the exception of its primary chip.
 Running a Raspberry Pi is simple: the credit-card sized hardware can be connected to a memory card (essentially the same one which is popular in digital cameras) and it can easily be connected to any monitor and keyboard, much like you would with any computer.
 There are many amazing things that you can do with an RPi, from a cheap approach to media streaming, up to its intendend purpose: learning how to code!

 There are also many different Raspberry Pi units available, including the Zero, 1, 2 and 3 and each of these unit is below 100 dollars!, ranging to 35 to up around 60 dollars for fuller kits that include additional gadgets and accessory.